smstorohit/NewsScraping/readme.txt

 2. update .env file to set the open api key and faiss index path

-3. update FAISS_INDEX_PATH in newsscraping.py at line number 17

-4. news article urls can be added at line 224
+3. news article urls can be added at line 36 in newsscraping.py

-5. query string for semantic search can be edited at line 239
+5. query string for semantic search can be edited at line 60 in newsscraping.py